 Answer six ASK questions

-Use the Library section of the Academy Zone to find all the currently available resources related to the ASK questions.
+Use the Library section of the Academy site to find all the currently available resources related to the ASK questions.

 These links have been curated by IAS and UWE Science Communication lecturer Dr Hannah Little to give you more info about best practice, provoke reflection around your own engagement and provide context on current thinking in public engagement.

-No students, teachers, or other scientists not given places in Academy Zone can see what you write, either in ASK section or in Live Chats.
+No students, teachers, or other scientists not given access to the Academy site can see what you write, either in ASK section or in Live Chats.

 Evidence your development

-Complete the Academy Zone by answering all six ASK questions.
+Complete the IAS Academy by answering all six ASK questions.
 After the event you’ll be presented with a certificate evidencing your development- useful for demonstrating the effort you’ve put into your CPD as a researcher.
-You also receive a log containing all your answers to questions in the zone as evidence of your learning.
+You also receive a log containing all your answers to questions in the course as evidence of your learning.